NickTomlin/pkg-example/README.md

 pkg example
 ---

-This is a stupidly simple example of using [pkg](https://github.com/zeit/pkg) to bundle an interactive CLI.
+This is a simple example demonstrating the use of [pkg](https://github.com/NickTomlin/pkg-example/releases/download/latest/index-macos) to bundle an interactive CLI for macos, linux, and windows.

 Usage
 ---